brineylab/abutils/docs/source/modules/path.rst

 path
 ====================

-The :mod:`path` module contains functions for working with file and directory paths.
-These are primarily convenience functions to facilitate common tasks like creating a directory, deleting a file, or splitting/concatenating files.
+The :ref:`abutils.io` module contains functions for working with file and directory paths.
+These are mainly convenience functions to facilitate common tasks like creating directories, deleting files, renaming files, and splitting/concatenating files.

 |